Tails for Anarchists

 Tor, which stands for The Onion Router, is the best way to be anonymous on the Internet.
 Tor is open-source software connected to a public network of thousands of relays (servers).
 Instead of connecting directly to a location on the Internet, Tor takes a detour through three intermediate relays.
 The Tor Browser uses the Tor network, but other applications can as well if they are configured properly.
 All default applications included in Tails use Tor if they need to connect to the Internet.

 Internet traffic, including the IP address of the final destination, is encrypted in layers like an onion.
 Each hop along the three relays removes one layer of encryption.
-Each relay only knows the relay before it and the relay after it (relay #3 knows that it came from relay #2 and that it goes to such-and-such a website, but not relay #1).
+Each relay only knows the relay before it and the relay after it (the exit relay knows that it came from the middle relay and that it goes to such-and-such a website, but not the entry relay).

 See anarsec.guide for the animation.

-This means that any intermediaries between you and relay #1 know that you're using Tor, but they don't know what site you're going to.
-Any intermediaries after relay #3 know that someone in the world is going to that site, but they don't know who it is.
-The site's web server sees you coming from the IP address of relay #3.
+This means that any intermediaries between you and the entry relay know that you're using Tor, but they don't know what site you're going to.
+Any intermediaries after the exit relay know that someone in the world is going to that site, but they don't know who it is.
+The site's web server sees you coming from the IP address of the exit relay.

 Tor has several limitations.
 For example, if someone with the technical and legal means believes you're connecting from a particular Wi-Fi connection to visit a particular site, they can try to match your Wi-Fi connection with what the website activity (a "correlation attack").
 However, to our knowledge, this type of attack has never been used by itself to incriminate someone in court.
 For sensitive activities, use Internet connections that are not tied to your identity to protect yourself in case Tor fails.